littleKyrie/FEM-Simulation-System/README.md

 The hyperelastic model is St.VK.

 And We use explicit integral to update, which will cause numeric instability.

+In the linear fem we calculate Green Strain and the 2nd Piola-Kirchhoff stress to get the 1st Piola-Kirchhoff stress.
+However in another case，We directly use the model's deformation map to differentiate the singular values to obtain the PK1 stress.

 ## Collision
 Simple SDF collision detection and impulse responding.